Optimizing the Neural Architecture of Reinforcement Learning Agents: Abstract

 \section{Abstract}

 Reinforcement learning (RL) enjoyed significant progress over the last years.
 One of the most important steps forward was the wide application of neural networks.
-However, architectures of these neural networks are typically constructed manually.
+However, architectures of these neural networks are quite simple and typically are constructed manually.
 In this work, we study recently proposed \textit{neural architecture search (NAS)} methods for optimizing the architecture of RL agents.
-We carry out experiments on the Atari benchmark and conclude that modern NAS methods find architectures of RL agents outperforming a manually selected one.
+We create two search spaces for the neural architectures and test two NAS methods: Efficient Neural Architecture Search (ENAS) and Single-Path One-Shot (SPOS).
+Next, we carry out experiments on the Atari benchmark and conclude that modern NAS methods find architectures of RL agents outperforming a manually selected one.